 Byzantine Church of Aghios Nikolaos

-The oldest Byzantine Church in Crete 7th century with beautiful trescoes at the entrance of the Hotel.
+The oldest Byzantine Church in Crete 7th century with beautiful frescoes at the entrance of the Hotel.

 Village of Kritsa and “Panagia Kera”

 Byzantine church.
 A very beautiful untouched village only 10 km from Aghios Nikolaos.
-Famous church of Virgin Mary with unique architecture and beautiful frescoes and old icons.
+The famous church of Virgin Mary with unique architecture and beautiful frescoes and old icons.